Why should I supplement my horse with the ingredients in Neigh-Lox Advanced?

-Yeasts, fermentation metabolites (prebiotics and probiotics), gastric buffers, and gastric coating agents all help maintain a healthy digestive tract in horses that are consuming high-grain diets, are under stress, are suffering from or are at risk for digestive tract disorders.
-These ingredients support a healthy digestive tract by maintaining optimal pH levels throughout the tract, supporting the healing of damaged tissues, sustaining healthy tissues, and nourishing beneficial bacteria.
-When horses’ digestive tracts are healthy they utilize their feed more efficiently, have an increased appetite, a stronger immune response, and are at less risk of digestive upsets that lead to serious colic and laminitic episodes.
+The ingredients in Neigh-Lox Advanced help maintain a healthy digestive tract in horses that are consuming high-grain diets, are under stress, or prone to digestive health issues.
+These ingredients support a healthy digestive tract by maintaining normal pH levels throughout the tract, sustaining healthy tissues, and nourishing a healthy microbiome.
+When horses’ digestive tracts are healthy they utilize their feed more efficiently, have an normal appetite, a healthy immune response.

-Saccharomyces boulardii is a yeast related to the more common Saccharomyces cerevisiae However, it contributes some very different and supportive functions to the horse’s GI tract.
-While many yeast products (such as S. cerevisiae) make claims of probiotic activities, decades of clinical research has demonstrated that supportive benefits can be realized from administration of S. boulardii, as it has been proven to convey specific nutrients to the lining of the small and large intestines.
-In fact, lyophilized S. boulardii is a living organism with extensively researched supportive qualities.
+Saccharomyces boulardii is a yeast related to the more common Saccharomyces cerevisiae however, it contributes some very different and supportive functions to the horse’s GI tract.
+It has been research proven to convey specific nutrients to the lining of the small and large intestines that maintain and support the growth of healthy tissues.
+Unlike other yeasts, lyophilized S. boulardii is a living organism that remains viable after transit through the gastric environment.

-Of all probiotics, S. boulardii has been the most extensively studied.
-It has been evaluated in dozens of randomized, placebo-controlled, clinical trials.
-Multiple trials have demonstrated significant improvement in subjects suffering from acute and chronic diarrhea.
-For most all horse managers/owners, diarrhea can be a difficult ailment to overcome.
-Studies indicate that S. boulardii supports conditions that improve or halt episodes of diarrhea, whether brought on by a toxin of Clostridium difficile (often a result of exposure from a clinic) or as a result of long-term antibiotic use or the ever-present scours experienced by many young foals.
-It is important to remember that continual administration is key to recovery and maintenance of healthy gut operations.
+It is important to remember that continual administration is key to the maintenance of healthy gut operations.
 Lyophilized S. boulardii is viable (alive) and active, but it is also short-lived in the digestive tract.
 So while it supports multiple immunostimulatory benefits, it does not multiply itself or reside within the tract beyond 3 to 5 days.
 Therefore, it should be supplemented at least daily in order to realize all the benefits of maintaining a healthy digestive tract.

 For those horses consuming higher quantities of grain, research has demonstrated that oral administration of the lyophilized yeast results in a stimulation of several brush border membrane enzymes.
 This supports a more complete digestion of nonstructural carbohydrate (NSC) feedstuffs—starches and sugars—in the foregut, thereby decreasing the amount of NSC that may escape to be fermented in the hindgut.
-Supporting increased digestibility of NSC feedstuffs can decrease the risk of hindgut acidosis and the problems it causes.
+Supporting increased digestibility of NSC feedstuffs can decrease the risk digestive health issues.

-Very recent research focuses on the mode of action by which S. boulardii supports the functionality of and healing of damaged intestinal lining and enteroluminal spaces.
+Very recent research focuses on the mode of action by which S. boulardii supports the normal functionality of and healing of damaged intestinal lining and enteroluminal spaces.
 Researchers concluded that ingested S. boulardii secretes factors while moving through the gastrointestinal tract that are pro “motogenic.”
 That means it supports the movement of intestinal cells in repairing damaged cells in the gut epithelium.
-Therefore, horses that have or are suffering from colonic or gastric ulcers may realize quicker recovery when consuming S. boulardii.

 Fermentation metabolites (FM) are produced from a proprietary yeast fermentation process.
 These FM support a healthy immune balance of the horse’s gastrointestinal system.
 A few of the nutritional metabolites in FM include polyphenols, nucleotides, and phytosterols.

-In addition to directly supporting the horse’s own immune responses and antioxidant status, FM support the growth and activity of beneficial bacteria in the hindgut and throughout the GI tract.
-FM helps to maintain improved fiber digestion and a better balance of functional microbes throughout the digestive tract.
+In addition to directly supporting the horse’s own immune responses and antioxidant status, FM support the growth and activity of bacteria in the hindgut and throughout the GI tract.
+FM helps to maintain functional microbes throughout the digestive tract.

-The original Neigh-Lox was developed to maintain normal stomach pH thereby protecting the sensitive stomach lining from excess acid accumulation.
-It contains ingredients that buffer acid and coat the stomach lining.
-By maintaining healthy tissues in the stomach your horse’s risk of developing gastric ulcers is greatly reduced.
+The original Neigh-Lox was developed to maintain normal gastric acid levels and a healthy mucosal lining in the stomach.
+By maintaining healthy environment in the stomach your horse’s risk of developing imbalances is greatly reduced.

 The simplest explanation for the challenges our horses’ gastrointestinal tracts face is, in a word, “man.”
 In the wild the horse is intended to be a nomadic browser.
 They are herbivores (plant eaters) that can meet their energy requirements solely from the grass leaves, stems and seeds found in the slopes, basins, and prairies of most of the continents.
 They not only survive but flourish on relatively low-quality forages.
 The horse’s cecum provides an optimum environment for billions of bacteria to ferment these structural carbohydrates and extract sufficient nutrients and calories from which the horse can reproduce, grow, escape prey at a gallop, and travel great distances in search of food, water, and mates.
 How then does man create problems for the horse’s GI tract?
 We “kill them with kindness,” in a manner of speaking.

 Once bound to wander far and reap what little nature had sown across water-starved prairies or snow-covered steppes, the horse now has practically unlimited sources of energy and nutrients thanks to man.
 We’ve cleared forests for their lush pasture; we’ve mixed grains in their energy-dense meals; we’ve even harvested their forages to optimize nutrition during those lean winter months and built shelters to protect them from the elements.
 Put together, it sounds as though we’ve done much good for the horse; however, for all our “help” we’ve created many problems.
-By not accounting for the naturally evolved processes that still occur in the domesticated horse’s gut we have made the horse susceptible to imbalances in pH and microbial populations, stomach ulcers, and colonic ulcers.
+By not accounting for the naturally evolved processes that still occur in the domesticated horse’s gut we have made the horse susceptible digestive health issues.
 Just because our horse’s behavior is domesticated doesn’t mean his digestive tract is.

 Fiber, sometimes referred to as slowly fermentable carbohydrates or structural carbohydrates, includes hemicellulose and cellulose.
 Hemicellulose and cellulose are found in the hard, rigid stems of plants and are also present in leaves.
 Fiber is responsible for the rigid, upright structure of plants.
 These carbs have a complex molecular structure that cannot be digested and broken down by gastric acids or enzymes in the foregut (stomach and small intestine).
 Instead, they are fermented in the hindgut by the resident microbes.
 Because of the complex structure of these carbohydrates, more time is required for the microbes to completely break them down, hence the name “slowly fermentable carbohydrates.”